 - Know Your Main Purpose

-Live Within Your Means: Pretty straight-forward with this one.
+This one is pretty straight-forward.
 If you have to go into debt to buy something, chances are you cannot afford it.
-Granted, a house and a college education are exceptions (within reason of course), but for things like clothing, gifts, flat screen TVs, etc. you should not be going into debt to buy these things.
+Granted, a house and a college education are exceptions (within reason of course), but for things like clothing, gifts, flat screen TVs, etc. you should not be going into debt.

-According to the article, wealthy people save 20% of their income and spend the remaining 80% (in other words, they pay themselves first) while almost all of those struggling financially spend more than they earn.
+According to the article, wealthy people save 20% of their income and spend the remaining 80%.
+In other words, they pay themselves first.
+Almost everyone who is struggling financially spends more than they earn.
 Learn to automate your savings so you are paying yourself first.

-Don’t Gamble: I gamble, but I don’t gamble.
+I gamble, but I don’t gamble.
 What I mean by this is that I take part in a weekly football pool picking the winners of each week’s games.
 I also will spend $100 on slots/blackjack when my wife and I or my friends and I head to Atlantic City.
-The keys are:
+And sometimes when the Powerball gets to $500 million, I’ll blow $20 and play.
+The keys here are:

 - the money I spend is small in amount, and